-What are the problems with Waterfall?
+What are some problems with Waterfall?

-- Hard to know when you are done with a phase. - Inflexible model that does not accommodate change. - Hard to respond to unexpected risk. - You rarely know your requirements that early. - Implementation details often emerge only during implementation.
+- It is hard to know when you are done with a phase. - Inflexible model that does not accommodate change. - Hard to respond to unexpected risk. - You rarely know all requirements that early. - Implementation details often emerge only during implementation.